Philadelphia Marathon

-The Philadelphia Marathon (aka the Philadelphia Independence Marathon) is an annual marathon sporting event held in Philadelphia, Pennsylvania on the third Sunday of November each year since 1954.
-The Philadelphia Marathon ranks among the top ten in the nation's largest marathons with over 30,000 runners, 60,000 spectators and 3,000 volunteers.
-The 30,000 runners come from all 50 states, the District of Columbia and over 42 countries.
+The Philadelphia Marathon (aka the Philadelphia Independence Marathon) is an annual marathon sporting event held in Philadelphia, Pennsylvania on the third Sunday of November.
+The Philadelphia Marathon ranks among the top ten in the nation's largest marathons with over 10,000 finishers.
 The marathon course is professionally certified at 42.195 km by the Road Running Technical Council of USA Track & Field.

 History

 The roots of the Philadelphia Marathon (aka the Philadelphia Independence Marathon and today known as the AACR Philadelphia Marathon) can be traced back to 1954, the race's unofficial inaugural year.
 The marathon then largely was a suburban event and went by many different names; the Greater Philadelphia Independence Marathon (1981–82) and the Fairmount Park Marathon (1988–89).
 The marathon today, was established under the name of the Philadelphia Marathon in 1994 under then Mayor Ed Rendell as an annual running event that took place entirely within the City of Philadelphia.
+The first race in 1994 had a little over 1,500 runners.

 This yearly event takes place on the 3rd Sunday in November or “the Sunday before Thanksgiving”.
 The Marathon is a top U.S. running event and top Boston qualifier with 30,000 runners participating in one or more of 7 featured events.
 Those events include, the AACR Philadelphia Marathon, Dietz & Watson Philadelphia Half Marathon, Rothman Orthopaedic 8K and four challenges where runners compete in completing multiple race combinations over two days.
 The Philadelphia Marathon Weekend has over 60,000 spectators and 3,000 volunteers who provide valuable race day support.
 Working along with volunteers from local schools, colleges and universities and the community actively participate to organize cheer zones, manage replenishment stations, monitor the course and provide support to help runners have their best possible runner experience while in the “City of Brotherly Love and Sisterly Affection”.